-For the three and twelve months ended December 31, 2014, we recognized \$14.9 million and \$56.2 million, respectively, of other operating expenses, which represents an annualized expense ratio of 1.5% and 1.4% of average equity, compared to \$12.4 million and \$37.3 million of expenses, which represents an annualized expense ratio of 1.3% and 1.0% of average equity, for the same periods in 2013.
-The increase of our operating expense ratio resulted primarily from an increase in expenses related to the personnel, infrastructure and volume-based transaction costs to support our mortgage loan and MSR activities.
+For the three and twelve months ended December 31, 2015, we recognized \$16.1 million and \$64.2 million, respectively, of other operating expenses, which represents an annualized expense ratio of 1.7% and 1.6% of average equity, compared to \$14.9 million and \$56.2 million of expenses, which represents an annualized expense ratio of 1.5% and 1.4% of average equity, for the same periods in 2014.
+The increase of our operating expense ratio resulted primarily from an increase in expenses related to the personnel and infrastructure to support our residential mortgage loan, MSR and commercial real estate activities, as well as a decrease in our average equity balance due to share repurchases and a comprehensive loss recognized for both the three and twelve months ended December 31, 2015, as compared to comprehensive income for both the three and twelve months ended December 31, 2014.

 Included in other operating expenses are direct and allocated costs incurred by PRCM Advisers on our behalf and reimbursed by us.
-For the three and twelve months ended December 31, 2014, these direct and allocated costs totaled approximately \$4.0 million and \$15.5 million, compared to \$2.9 million and \$9.9 million of costs for the same periods in 2013.
-Included in these reimbursed costs was compensation paid to employees of Pine River serving as our principal financial officer and general counsel of \$0.2 million and \$1.8 million for the three and twelve months ended December 31, 2014 and \$0.2 million and \$0.8 million for the three and twelve months ended December 31, 2013.
+For the three and twelve months ended December 31, 2015, these direct and allocated costs totaled approximately \$6.8 million and \$22.9 million, compared to \$4.0 million and \$15.5 million of costs for the same periods in 2014.
+Included in these reimbursed costs was compensation paid to employees of Pine River serving as our principal financial officer and general counsel of \$0.2 million and \$1.7 million for the three and twelve months ended December 31, 2015 and \$0.2 million and \$1.8 million for the three and twelve months ended December 31, 2014.
 The allocation of compensation paid to employees of Pine River serving as our principal financial officer and general counsel is based on time spent overseeing our company's activities in accordance with the management agreement.
-Equity based compensation expense for the three and twelve months ended December 31, 2014 also includes the amortization of the restricted stock awarded to our executive officers in conjunction with the Plan (see discussion in Note 21 - Equity Incentive Plan), including our chief executive officer, chief investment officer, principal financial officer and general counsel of \$1.6 million and \$6.6 million, respectively.
+Equity based compensation expense for the three and twelve months ended December 31, 2015 also includes the amortization of the restricted stock awarded to our executive officers in conjunction with the Plan (see discussion in Note 22 - Equity Incentive Plan), including our chief executive officer, chief investment officer, principal financial officer and general counsel, of \$0.8 million and \$4.4 million, compared to \$1.6 million and \$6.6 million for the same periods in 2014.

-We have established an accounts payable function and direct relationships with the majority of our third-party vendors.
+We have an established accounts payable function and direct relationships with the majority of our third-party vendors.
 We will continue to have certain costs allocated to us by PRCM Advisers for compensation, data services and proprietary technology, but most direct expenses with third-party vendors are paid directly by us.

-During the three and twelve months ended December 31, 2014, our TRSs recognized a benefit from income taxes of \$11.7 million and \$73.7 million, respectively, which was primarily due to losses incurred on derivative instruments held in our TRSs.
-During the three and twelve months ended December 31, 2013, we recognized a provision for income taxes of \$6.6 million and \$84.4 million, respectively, which was primarily due to income generated from derivative instruments held in our TRSs.
+During the three and twelve months ended December 31, 2015, our TRSs recognized a provision for income taxes of \$8.8 million and a benefit from income taxes of \$16.5 million, compared to a benefit from income taxes of \$11.7 million and \$73.7 million for the same periods in 2014.
+The provision recognized for the three months ended December 31, 2015 was primarily due to realized gains on sales of AFS securities held in our TRSs.
+Conversely, the benefit recognized for the year ended December 31, 2015 and the three and twelve months ended December 31, 2014 was primarily due to losses incurred on derivative instruments held in our TRSs.
 We currently intend to distribute 100% of our REIT taxable income and comply with all requirements to continue to qualify as a REIT.

-Year Ended December 31, 2013 Compared to Year Ended December 31, 2012
+Year Ended December 31, 2014 Compared to Year Ended December 31, 2013